Tampa Pirate Invasion!

 After some planning and coordination, I met up with various members of the Pirates CSG community in Florida for a Tampa Pirate Invasion!
 This took place on the day after Gasparilla Pirate Festival (which happens on the last Saturday in January), which I really want to build an annual Pirates CSG event around.
 It was awesome to see the Jose Gaspar pull in along with the parade.
 We continued the festivities into Sunday with a 4 player, 100 point game!
 I have to thank Marshall for getting my initial interest going in a Florida meetup dating back to March 2022, when he posted a comment on my youtube channel talking about his annual meetup near Punta Gorda/Cape Coral/Naples (unfortunately it didn’t happen in fall 2022 due to Hurricane Ian).
 From there we gathered other local members of the community, with Marshall bringing his friend Sean, while I reached out to Personofsecrets from the Discord server and legendary collector Dholub1 (who just wanted to meet us and observe).
 We met at Critical Hit Games in St. Petersburg for a memorable time.
 If you play Pirates in Florida, contact me so I can add you to the FL Pirates messenger group!

 The only house rule we used was a ban on all events, along with a few proxies.
 We ended up contributing 8 coins for 15 gold per player, just like in the 1v1 standard rules.
-Fleets are below but you can also see all of them in the Master Spreadsheet.
+Fleets are below and you can see all of the game pieces in the Master Spreadsheet.

 Ever since retrieving all my krakens when I was in my hometown in New York State back in November 2022, I had started thinking about using what I think of as a “classic” fleet – Woelf’s Denial of Service Attack fleet.
 O_O This was a fleet that Woelf himself posted on Miniature Trading way back in 2010, and it became not only a Fleet of the Week, but according to lordstu, the 2010 Fleet of the Year!
 I voted on it back in 2012, made a comment in 2016, and finally acquired Cursed Captain Jack in 2022 to complete the final piece needed to play the fleet.
 I came close to playing it in the 4×100 game on 12/30/2022, but was desperate to try out my three headed dragon fleet in that game.
 And thus, 2023 Gasparilla weekend would be (as far as I know) the debut of Woelf’s old fleet.
 He told me that he still hadn’t played it, and I thought it was high time it saw some real action.
 Big thanks to Woelf for making such a fun concept for a fleet, and for saving all his fleets before MT sank in 2019.
 I swapped out the events for the Coeur du Lion and Dervish, and don’t have a Tunis in my Washington collection so I used the Belle Poule instead. (additional comments on the fleet at MT: page 2, page 3)